Oliver Herbrich: Work

-In 1979, before his Abitur, Herbrich made his cinema debut with The Proud and Sad Life of Mathias Kneisslwith the support of the “Kuratorium Junger Deutscher Film” (Young German Film Committee).
+In 1979, before his Abitur, Herbrich made his cinema debut with The Proud and Sad Life of Mathias Kneissl with the support of the “Kuratorium Junger Deutscher Film” (Young German Film Committee).
 Although Herbrich was enrolled in the feature film department of the University of Television and Film Munich starting in 1980, it was here that he made his first two documentaries, which were shot under adverse conditions in the Australian desert and the Amazon jungle.
 Since then he has worked on both narrative and documentary films.

 After completing his studies, Herbrich turned back to feature filmmaking in 1984.
 Wodzeck, an adaptation of Georg Büchner's Woyzeck, was a German entry in the competition at the 14th Moscow International Film Festival and won the award for "Best Male Leading Role".
 The film was also presented at 20 other festivals.
 As an auteur filmmaker (Herbrich is involved in all films as director, screenwriter and producer) he is a representative of the New German Cinema of the 1980s and 90s.
 In order to have his own production equipment such as film cameras and editing tables, Herbrich founded the technology service provider LICHT & TON Ltd, which existed until 2010.